Marine biotoxin alerts.

 Marine biotoxin warnings currently in force

-Following ongoing shellfish toxin monitoring the Paralytic Shellfish Poisoning (PSP) warning has been extended.
+Following ongoing shellfish toxin monitoring the Paralytic Shellfish Poisoning (PSP) toxin warning has been extended.

-Monitoring of toxin levels will continue along the coast and any changes in advice will be communicated accordingly.
-The public can obtain up-to-date information on the toxic shellfish health warning through these channels:
+Monitoring of toxin levels will continue along the coast and any changes will be communicated accordingly.

 - Website: www.ttophs.govt.nz/health_warnings